Welcome to today's edition of the Rush 24-7 podcast.

 You know what?

-You got this great new part of health care that you can keep your kids on your health care plan when they graduate college up to all the way up to age 26.
+You got this great new part of health care that you can keep your kids on your health care plan when they graduate college up all the way up to age 26.

-Oh, thank God I don't have to worry about getting my kids' health care.
+Oh, thank God I don't have to worry about getting my kids health care.

 It's going to cost additional on your premium.